 Judicial Affairs will address sanctions for student violations and Human Resources will address those for Shorter College employees.
-Consequences of violating this policy encompasses a wide range of sanctions that include, but are not limited to, verbal warning, written documentation/warning, and fines proceedings for both employees and students.
+Consequences of violating this policy encompasses a wide range of 175 | P a g e Shorter College Student Academic Catalog sanctions that include, but are not limited to, verbal warning, written documentation/warning, and fines proceedings for both employees and students.